Marc L. Tannenbaum, ChFC®, CLU®, AEP®, AIF®

 Marc currently serves as President of Signature Financial Planning.
 He provides comprehensive financial planning and wealth management solutions to high net worth individuals, and investment advice and guidance to small and mid-sized businesses, charitable foundations, and government institutions.

-Currently, Marc serves on the Board of Directors for the American Heart Association, chairs the Finance Committee as a board member for Film Pittsburgh, and has been recently elected to the board of Community Day School participating on both the investment and finance committees.
+Currently, Marc serves on the Board of Directors for the American Heart Association, co-chairs the Finance Committee as a board member for Film Pittsburgh, and has been recently elected to the board of Community Day School participating on both the investment and finance committees.
 Marc is the Vice President of the board for the Pittsburgh chapter of Entrepreneurs’ Organization.
 Marc is also a member of the Estate Planning Council of Pittsburgh.
-Marc enjoys investing with several real estate development and private equity groups and mentoring young entrepreneurs and early-stage companies.
+He enjoys investing with several real estate development and private equity groups and mentoring young entrepreneurs and early-stage companies.
 Along with the partners and employees of the firm, Marc volunteers with several organizations that reach out to individuals who find themselves in more challenging circumstances and are working hard to build better lives for their families.

 Marc previously taught adult education classes through OSHER at Carnegie Mellon University and the University of Pittsburgh, as well as served on the Board of Trustees for the Jewish Community Center and the Jewish Federation of Greater Pittsburgh, and is a past member of the National Young Leadership Cabinet for the Jewish Federations of North America.
 He more recently served on the Governance Committee for Film Pittsburgh and the Growth & Transaction Committee for Blue Tree Allied Angels, as well as the Learning Chair for Pittsburgh EO.

 Marc and his wife Lisa are originally from the suburb of Mt.
 Lebanon and currently reside in the city neighborhood of Squirrel Hill with their two children, Justin and Adam.
 They enjoy spending the summers in Jackson Hole, Wyoming.
 Marc’s outside interests include high-performance driving, autocross, off-roading, hiking out West, and traveling the world.